YourRoots Logo

 Children(s): Abigail Bishop, Sarah Bishop, Abigail Bishop, Jemima Bishop, Sybil Bishop, Hila Bishop, Dinah Bishop, Rebecca Bishop, James Bishop, Elizabeth Bishop, Nathaniel Bishop

-1699 marked the beginning of James Bishop's life in New Haven, New Haven, Connecticut, to parents John Bishop and Abigail Willet.
-Eventually, James Bishop married Mary Wheaton, Hannah Bishop and Elizabeth Clinton, and they welcomed Abigail Bishop, Sarah Bishop, Abigail Bishop, Jemima Bishop, Sybil Bishop, Hila Bishop, Dinah Bishop, Rebecca Bishop, James Bishop, Elizabeth Bishop and Nathaniel Bishop.
-James Bishop passed in 1750 at Farmington, Hartford, Connecticut.
+James Bishop was born in 1699 in New Haven, New Haven, Connecticut, the child of John Bishop and Abigail Willet.
+James Bishop married Mary Wheaton, Hannah Bishop, Elizabeth Clinton, and had children including Abigail Bishop, Sarah Bishop, Abigail Bishop, Jemima Bishop, Sybil Bishop, Hila Bishop, Dinah Bishop, Rebecca Bishop, James Bishop, Elizabeth Bishop, Nathaniel Bishop.
+James Bishop passed away in 1750 in Farmington, Hartford, Connecticut.

 Find more search results for James Bishop